 Course Load: As an exchange student, you will be required to be enrolled full-time.
 Full-time enrollment depends on whether you were nominated as and applied as an undergraduate exchange or graduate exchange student.
-Be sure to note that J-1 exchange students must take traditional on-campus courses.
-No online courses may count toward a J-1 student’s full-time enrollment requirement.
+J-1 exchange students must take traditional on-campus courses.
+You may take one online course per semester and have it count towards your full-time enrollment.

 Undergraduate: 12-18 credits

 Graduate/Postgraduate: 8-15 credits

 Dates & Deadlines: Consult this link to confirm add/drop course deadlines and other important dates during your semester(s) at UW-Madison.

 Attendance & Final Exams: You need to attend all of your classes- do not take two classes that overlap.
 Class participation may also be a part of your grade.
 Confirm that you do not have two final exams that overlap.